good annuity

 Without being too morbid, we are all going to die!
 Insurance companies know that, and they take advantage of that fact.
 They play both sides of that coin.

 When SPIAs sell, they are placed in a “risk pool.”
-The actuaries know how many people will die each and every year in that pool.
+The actuaries know how many people will die each year in that pool.
 They don’t know who will die, but they know how many people in the risk pool will die.

 Mortality credits are increased payments everyone gets because the actuaries know that some people in the risk pool will die off yearly.
 You get paid more (even initially) because the money is at risk.